Non-fixation for conservative stochastic dynamics on the line: The model description and main result

-The transitions in these models are believed to belong to a universality class, referred to as the \emph{Manna class}.
+Coming back to fixed energy sandpile models with stochastic update rules, the transitions in these models are believed to belong to a universality class, referred to as the \emph{Manna class}.
 Whether the Manna class exists as an autonomous universality class separate from the universality class of directed percolation (DP) seems not to have a broadly accepted answer among physicists at this point \cite{Basu12PRL, Lee13PRL}, it appears beyond the state-of-the-art techniques to obtain mathematically rigorous results on the critical or near-critical behaviour of these models (see \cite{CRS14} for some progress).
 Even the more basic questions about existence of phase transitions seem challenging and has only been settled in a few particular cases.
 One of the main challenges in studying these systems is the intricate long-range interaction caused by the conservation of particles, which makes it harder to apply some of the standard techniques in rigorous statistical mechanics.